Marie Claire Chelini

 Forty-eight years.
 That’s more than twice the average age of your typical Duke undergrad.
-That is how long Dr. David McClay, an Arthur S. Pearse Distinguished Professor of Biology, has been teaching Cell Biology to cohort after cohort of Duke students.
+That is how long Dr. David McClay, the Arthur S. Pearse Distinguished Professor of Biology, has been teaching Cell Biology to cohort after cohort of Duke students.

 Today, the Biology department celebrated Dr. McClay’s last lecture with a friendly “zoom-bombing”.
 Dozens of colleagues and ex-students flooded his last virtual lecture to celebrate his ability to instill a passion for Biology in the classroom.